The Best Eye Makeup Tips You Have To Try

 Traditionally, kohl was made from a type of naturally occurring charcoal called stibnite or from a mineral called lead sulfide.
 Today, kohl is manufactured by a number of cosmetics companies using organic ingredients.
 Commercial kohl preparations include beeswax, plant charcoals, cocoa butter, coconut oil and an assortment of other natural oils.

-Unlike many cosmetics, which aim to highlight beauty in as unobtrusive a manner as possible, kohl’s appeal is that it looks artificial.
+Unlike many cosmetics, which aim to highlight the beauty in as unobtrusive a manner as possible, kohl’s appeal is that it looks artificial.
 It’s applied in a thick band of black or deep colour around the upper and lower lids of the eyes.
 Often the line of the lower lid is drawn upwards to create a look of winged eyes.
 Sometimes the kohl is smudged for a smokey effect.

 Most kohl you’ll purchase in stores or online comes in the form of an eye makeup pencil.
 You can purchase both thick and thin kohl pencils.
 You will find out soon what is the best eyeliner pencil for your own needs.
+Be sure to also check out these French makeup secrets for some more great tips on accentuating your eyes.

 • The Ancient Roots of Kohl